josefperera/josefperera/README.md

 ### Welcome on Josef's GitHub!👋
-#### Former international development consultant turned data science and machine learning enthusiast with a passion for sustainable development.
+#### Advisor in development cooperation turned data science and machine learning enthusiast with a passion for sustainable development.
 #### 💡 I'm enthusiastic about data driven sustainable development
 #### 🔭 Currently working on improving my GCP skills and want to further explore Deep Learning
 #### 👯 I’m looking to collaborate on image recognition, NLP and EDA assignments